-“For almost 30 years, they’ve invested in the power of more than 530,000 women survivors of war.
-With conflict on the rise in places like Afghanistan and now Ukraine, women face increasing injustice.
-Join us to find out about investing in the power of women survivors, helping them rebuild their lives, their families and their communities.”
+“For almost 30 years, [Women for Women International has] invested in the power of more than 530,000 women survivors of war.
+With conflict on the rise in places like Afghanistan and now Ukraine, women face increasing injustice.”